JunZhangNPO/Reading/NPO/Book list.md

 - Hodgkinson, V. A., & Foley, M. W. (Eds.).
 (2003).
 The civil society reader.
 University Press of New England.
 - Skocpol, T. (2003).
 Diminished democracy: From membership to management in American civic life.
 University of Oklahoma Press.
 ISBN: 9780806135328.
 - Eliasoph, N. (2011).
 Making volunteers: Civic life after welfare's end.
 Princeton University Press.

+**For Practitioners**
+- Thomas Wolf.
+Managing a Nonprofit Organization: Updated Twenty-First-Century Edition.Free Press, New York.
+2012.
+LOC HD62.6.W649.
+- Lee Bolman and Terrence Deal.
+Reframing Organizations.
+Jossey-Bass, 2013.
+LOC HD31.B6135.
+- Laura Fredricks.
+The Ask: How to Ask Anyone for Any Amount for Any Purpose.
+Jossey-Bass,San Francisco, 2006.
+LOC HG177.F68. (fundraising)